nemetabe/el-projecte-grande-solar-watch/README.md

 > **Note:** The exact times in the example response are illustrative and would vary based on the actual date and location.
 The current date is July 21, 2025.

 ---

-Feel free to save this content as `README.md` in your project's root directory.
-Let me know if you need any further adjustments or if you decide to add the screenshots later!